ericwallen/express-auth-postgres-json-web-token/README.md

 # localhost Setup Instructions

-### The sign up and log in forms above will work once you follow a few steps.
-Ready?

 ## Step 1 - Clone the repository

 Make a local copy of the repository by cloning it to your computer.
 Run this command: